pustotnik/zenmake/docs/why.rst

 It's a very old but still relevant build system.
 However, it has too many disadvantages and it has been mostly replaced by more recent build systems.
-It is used as a backend for some other build systems, for example, by CMake.
+And it is used as a backend for some other build systems, for example, by CMake.

-**WAF**
+**Waf**

-WAF is a great build system and has a lot of capabilities.
+Waf is a great build system and has a lot of capabilities.
 I like it and have some experience with it but for me it's a meta build system.
-You can build your projects only by WAF but it has a long learning curve and is not easy to use.
+You can build your projects only by Waf but it has a long learning curve and is not easy to use.

 **ninja**